Mentat-Minds/network-analysis/README.md

-# Mentat Minds
+# Network Analysis

-### A repository for all the Bittensor work from Mentat Minds

-Validator, miner, analytics, whatever we want.
+A repo to analyze the network, with a special focus on subnets and validators.